alibaba/EasyNLP/examples/xtremeclip/README.md

 Official implementation of "Few-shot CLIP"

-## Introduction
-In this paper, we introduce a simple yet efficient paradigm for low-resource Visual Language Understanding tasks~(VLU) named XtremeCLIP, which involves very few trainable parameters to improve the generalization ability of the trained models.
-In our XtremeCLIP framework, we reformulate a series of VLU tasks as a unified open-book affinity-matching problem.
-Furthermore, to handle the insufficient supervised signals in small datasets, we adopt contrastive learning to utilize the implicit sorting information of ground-truth labels to provide more supervised cues.

 ## Requirements
 ### Installation
 Our CUDA version is 11.2; Python version is 3.8; our torch versions are as follows: